 Figure 12.
-Time series of natural-origin coho smolts above the Puyallup River smolt trap (upstream of confluence with White River), ocean entry years 2005 to 2018.
+Time series of natural-origin coho smolts above the Puyallup River smolt trap (upstream of confluence with White River), ocean entry years 2005 to 2019.
 Blue point represents cohort included in this forecast.
 Horizontal line is the geometric mean of the time series.
-Data provided by Andrew Berger (Puyallup Tribe).
+Data provided by A. Berger (Puyallup Tribe).

-A total of 346,086 coho smolts are estimated to have emigrated from the White River, including production upstream of Mud Mountain Dam, in 2018.
-This estimate was derived from catch in a rotary screw trap (n = 5,895) operated in the White River above the confluence with the Puyallup River and an assumed 1.7% trap efficiency for coho smolts (A. Berger, Puyallup Tribe, personal communication).
-Trap efficiency was not directly measured for coho smolts, though that measured for steelhead smolts averaged 2.1% in 2016-2018.
+A total of 280,299 coho smolts are estimated to have emigrated from the White River, including production upstream of Mud Mountain Dam, in 2019.
+This estimate was derived from catch in a rotary screw trap (n = 4,658) operated in the White River above the confluence with the Puyallup River and an assumed 1.7% trap efficiency for coho smolts (A. Berger, Puyallup Tribe, personal communication).
+Trap efficiency was not directly measured for coho smolts.
+Instead a value for steelhead smolts was used (1.2% with an additional 0.5% added because coho are presumably easier to catch than steelhead due to differences in size.

 An additional 6,694 coho smolts were estimated to rear below the Puyallup and White confluence, based on a rate of 10% of potential production applied to the 66,943 potential production of the lower Puyallup (Zillges 1977).
-The total watershed production of 394,485 was the sum of coho smolt production from the Puyallup River (41,705 above White River confluence), White River (346,086) above confluence with Puyallup River), and Puyallup River (6,694 below White River confluence).
+The total watershed production of 331,279 was the sum of coho smolt production from the Puyallup River (44,286 above White River confluence), White River (280,299) above confluence with Puyallup River), and Puyallup River (6,694 below White River confluence).